UT-Austin-FIS/db_outage/README.md

 DB Outage:
 ==========

-This application will detect a database outage, and will handle it gracefully by rendering a default error page.
+This application will detect an Oracle database outage, and will handle it gracefully by rendering a default error page.

 Usage
 =====